*This post uses affiliate links.

 Streusel Crumble:

-In a stand mixer fitted with the paddle attachment (or in a medium bowl using a spatula), combine the all-purpose flour, hazelnut flour, sugar, and fleur de sel.
+In a stand mixer, fitted with the paddle attachment (or in a medium bowl using a spatula), combine the all-purpose flour, hazelnut flour, sugar, and fleur de sel.
 Add the butter and mix to combine.
 Using your fingers, break up the streusel dough into pieces about the size of marbles.
 (Alternatively, push the dough through the holes of a wire rack to get pieces of a more uniform size.)
 Place the bowl in the freezer while preparing the banana bread.

 Banana Bread: